ropensci/roweb3/content/blog/2026-01-13-palaeoverse-ssi-grant/index.md

 We also want to develop comprehensive contributor guidelines and documentation to establish transparent and accessible standards.

 2. **Grow community engagement and build a contributor network**.
 We want to supplement our existing program of Palaeoverse workshops with bespoke training and community-building initiatives focused on software development and maintenance.
-Given the low prevalence of these skills in palaeontology, these events will be critical for equipping researchers with the knowledge and confidence needed to contribute to open-source scientific software, including Palaeoverse.
+Given the low prevalence of these skills in paleontology, these events will be critical for equipping researchers with the knowledge and confidence needed to contribute to open-source scientific software, including Palaeoverse.

 Through these efforts we will set clear expectations for contributions, streamline contributor submissions, and cultivate a contributor network.
 Our hope is that this will spur a new community-sustaining growth phase for Palaeoverse.